edutap-eu/documentation/source/architecture/core.md

 ## Wallet specific API Libraries

-A set of libraries to be used by developers writing management software for passes to interact with the specific vendors REST APIs.
+A set of libraries to be used by developers writing management software for passes to interact with the specific vendor REST APIs.

 In eduTAP the APIs are meant to be used by the Pass Management Portal and the Pass User Portal.